nushell/nushell/docs/README-duration-spec.md

 Not sure about how to choose word sizes.

 ## Nu integration
-The value and type shall be `Duration`, superceding the existing (more limited) duration type.
+The value and type shall be `Duration`, superseding the existing (more limited) duration type.

 ## Rust NuDuration module